~ a short story

 This was another one.
 Another mile.
 Nothing more.

-There were many other things he did remember.
+There were some other things he did remember, however.
 About the past, about before.
-But strangely enough there was one thing that stuck with him more than anything else, something that really just settled itself in his memory and wouldn’t relinquish its prime, indomitable position at the forefront of his mind, constantly remembered, relived.
+About himself and who he was.
+Strangely enough there was one thing that stuck with him more than anything else, something that really just settled itself in his memory and wouldn’t relinquish its prime, indomitable position at the forefront of his mind, constantly remembered, relived.
+Faced every day as the lense of all his numb and meaningless activity.

 It was a simple fact, not a revelation.